-Describe how your program will produce and demonstrate a significant and permanent conservation legacy and/or outcomes for fish, game, and wildlife as indicated in the LSOHC priorities:
+Describe how this project/program will produce and demonstrate a significant and permanent conservation legacy and/or outcomes for fish, game, and wildlife, and if not permanent outcomes, why it is important to undertake at this time:

 The LSOHC vision for the Metro Area includes the statement: "streams, rivers and lakes will be protected by vegetative buffers and bank stabilization along riparian areas."
 This project seeks to specifically restore the entire shoreline of an urban lake that is connected to the Mississippi River and other habitat areas via Minnehaha Creek.
-The project is expected to specifically benefit turtle species and pollinator plants, but the efforts to stabilize the shoreline, re-establish aquatic vegetation, and remove hard-armored banks will greatly benefit game and nongame fish.
-Drawing on the success of the Phase One project at Lake Nokomis, this Phase Two project will also include designated fishing access points.
+The project is expected to specifically benefit turtle species and pollinator plants, but the efforts to stabilize the shoreline, re-establish aquatic vegetation, and remove hard-armored banks will greatly benefit game and non-game fish.
+Drawing on the success of the Phase One project at Lake Nokomis, and committed funding for Phase Two, this Phase Three project will also include designated fishing access points.
 These allow use of the lake by anglers while protecting the ecosystem from erosion.
 Lake Nokomis is an important recreational lake for boating, swimming, and fishing.
 All these uses will continue and will be enhanced through improved habitat and water quality.